JGrubb/ignoredbydinosaurs.com/_posts/2009-07-27-the-last-gasp-of-the-album.md

 This sounds like what the iPhone's promise of a music player has been all along - crazy amounts of interaction with the content you've bought - but artists (save perhaps Trent Reznor) have been slow to get on board with realizing the potential.
 Let's hope this will stir things up a bit.

-<p><a href="http://www.businessinsider.com/apples-cocktail-to-offer-interactive-music-albums-2009-7">Apple, Labels Aim To Save The Album With "Cocktail" Project (AAPL)</a>
+<a href="http://www.businessinsider.com/apples-cocktail-to-offer-interactive-music-albums-2009-7">Apple, Labels Aim To Save The Album With "Cocktail" Project (AAPL)</a>